jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 ### Reshaping Arrays

-- `.reshape(new_shape)` returns a new view of the array with the given shape (must have the same number of total elements).
+- `.reshape(new_shape)` returns a view when possible; may return a copy.
+The total number of elements must remain the same.

 ```python
 arr = np.arange(6)                # [0 1 2 3 4 5]